refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 * docker set up on master node
 * ~~restic backup setup on master node~~, merged into ansible workflow

+### some checks by hand in a lower frequency

+There might be some checks running in week or month basis.
+These checks should be run manually.

+* Smartctl related hard disk healthy check
+* restic backup integration and snapshots check

 ### install softwares or libraries beyond spack

 Installation path: large size commercial softwares: `/opt/softwarename/version/`.
 Open source library from source: `/home/ubuntu/softwares/softwarename`, in this dir, you may have some name+ver dir for installed versions of softwares and some dir name ended with src as source files.
 Hopefully, one should put a self-contained information file in each software dir.
 The name convention is `softwarename.info`.
 The content includes what each dir within for, what the notes and warnings for this software configuration and installation, most importantly, the install process details for each installed version, such as options for `./configure` and so on.
 One may even want to capture all stdout for configure and make on each installed version dir with name `configure.out`, `make.out` and so on.
 To record this stdout more easily, using `script cmake.out` and then run `cmake`, remember ctrl-d or exit to stop the recording.
 See [more](https://www.geeksforgeeks.org/script-command-in-linux-with-examples/) on script command in linux.